Hive-Hexagon/project_arduino/piscine_01/Project_Document.md

 The cost exclused shipping costs.

-Prices fluctuate over time, as of 6 March, total cost is 1466.37 Shipping costs are about 368.76.
-This brings it to a total of 1834.22, the import fee deposit 471.26.

-The total after fees is 2305.48
+Prices fluctuate over time, as of 6 March, total cost is 408.92 Shiping & Handling: 84.95, import fee: 117.12.
+The total cost is about: 611